 - For non-recyclable plastics, use the general waste container.

-Which HWRS accept this waste
+Which RC accept this waste

 - Please remove the plastic tops from bottles and put these in your general rubbish bin.
 Plastic bottle tops cannot be recycled.